Anyone who thinks that the UCP is going to automatically sweep the Lethbridge ridings must be new to Lethbridge. Here’s why:

 Which brings me to my fourth point: Lethbridge loves incumbents.
 Lethbridge East hasn’t voted out an incumbent since 1975.
 In Lethbridge West, Greg Weadick was the first incumbent voted out in at least 50 years.

-A recent Lethbridge College poll shows United Conservative Party of Alberta leading in Lethbridge, which gets UCP supporters excited, but something to remember is that 1 in 5 respondents in that poll said they were undecided.
+A recent Lethbridge College poll showed the UCP leading in Lethbridge, which gets UCP supporters excited, but something to remember is that 1 in 5 respondents in that poll said they were undecided.
 UCP led the NDP in that poll by less than 20%, so theoretically, those undecided supporters could easily push the NDP over the UCP.

 For the UCP to win in Lethbridge, they’ll have to work hard for it.
-They aren’t guaranteed a win.
+They aren’t guaranteed a win; and even if they do win, it won’t be a strong win.
 And maybe Jason Kenney realizes this.
 After all, he spent his first full day of campaigning here.

 It sure is nice to have politicians paying attention to Lethbridge finally.
 Even if it’s only once every 4 years.